ashenwolf/tfstasksinoutlook/readme.md

 TFSTasksInOutlook
 =================

-The is a small tool to enhance the work and Outlook Calendar based time tracking.
+This is a small tool to improve the efficiency of filling up the TFS timesheets using the Outlook Calendar time tracking within DI.